History of Mexico: Revolution of 1910–1920

-The Mexican Revolution is a broad term to describe political and social changes in the early 20th century.
-Most scholars consider it to span the years 1910–1920, from the fraudulent election of Porfirio Díaz in 1910 until the December 1920 election of general Alvaro Obregón.
-Foreign powers had important economic and strategic interests in the outcome of power struggles in Mexico, with the United States' involvement in the Mexican Revolution playing an especially significant role.
+The Mexican Revolution is a broad term for political and social changes in the early 20th century.
+Most scholars consider it to span the years 1910–1920, from Francisco I. Madero's call for armed rebellion in the Plan of San Luis Potosí until the election of General Álvaro Obregón in December 1920.
+Foreign powers had important economic and strategic interests in the outcome of power struggles in Mexico, with the United States' participation in the Mexican Revolution playing an especially significant role.
 The Revolution grew increasingly broad-based, radical, and violent.
-Revolutionaries sought far-reaching social and economic reforms by strengthening the state and weakening the conservative forces represented by the Church, rich landowners, and foreign capitalists.
+Revolutionaries sought far-reaching social and economic reforms by strengthening the state and weakening the conservative forces of the Church, rich landowners, and foreign capitalists.

 Some scholars consider the promulgation of the Mexican Constitution of 1917 as the revolution's endpoint.
-"Economic and social conditions improved in accordance with revolutionary policies, so that the new society took shape within a framework of official revolutionary institutions," with the constitution providing that framework.
+"Economic and social conditions improved under revolutionary policies, so that the new society took shape within a framework of official revolutionary institutions," with the Constitution providing that framework.
 Organized labor gained significant power, as seen in Article 123 of the Constitution of 1917.
 Land reform in Mexico was enabled by Article 27.
 Economic nationalism was also enabled by Article 27, restricting ownership of enterprises by foreigners.
-The Constitution also further restricted the Roman Catholic Church in Mexico; implementing the restrictions in the late 1920s resulted in the Cristero War.
-A ban on the re-election of the president was enshrined in the Constitution and practice.
-Political succession was achieved in 1929 with the creation of the Partido Nacional Revolucionario (PNR), the political party that dominated Mexico's politics for the remainder of the 20th century, now called the Institutional Revolutionary Party.
+The Constitution restricted the Catholic Church in Mexico; implementing the restrictions in the late 1920s resulted in the Cristero War.
+The Constitution and practice enshrined a ban on the president's re-election.
+Political succession was achieved in 1929 by creating the Partido Nacional Revolucionario (PNR).
+This party dominated Mexico's politics for the remainder of the 20th century, now called the Institutional Revolutionary Party.

 One major effect of the revolution was the disappearance of the Federal Army in 1914, defeated by revolutionary forces of the various factions in the Mexican Revolution.
 The Mexican Revolution was based on popular participation.
 At first, it was based on the peasantry who demanded land, water, and a more representative national government.
 Wasserman finds that:

-"Popular participation in the revolution and its aftermath took three forms.
+Popular participation in the revolution and its aftermath took three forms.
 First, everyday people, though often in conjunction with elite neighbors, generated local issues such as access to land, taxes, and village autonomy.
 Second, the popular classes provided soldiers to fight in the revolution.
-Third, local issues advocated by campesinos and workers framed national discourses on land reform, the role of religion, and many other questions."
+Third, local issues advocated by campesinos and workers framed national discourses on land reform, the role of religion, and many other questions.